-Page County Grown celebrates fifth season
+Page County Grown

-We’re all about LOCAL!
 Look for our upcoming ‘Local Food in the Schools’ Day, our Fifth Annual Farm-to-Table Wine Dinner and our Third Annual Page County Grown Century.
 Along the way, we plan to help you understand the importance of healthful, localicious food — grown by your neighbors, served by your neighborhood stores, restaurants and schools!

 In just four years, we’ve earned a state-wide reputation for our innovative approach to agri-tourism and branding our local producers.

 Page County leads the state, with 37% of the produce served in our schools coming from local producers!

-Page County Grown supports local growers
+Page County Grown supports local growers and the local economy!

 Spending on locally-grown food rose from $2,000 in 2010 to $30,000 in 2013!

 Director of Food Services Diane Dovel coordinated this effort to educate students on the value of local food!